Infrared detector

 The response time and sensitivity of photonic detectors can be much higher, but usually these have to be cooled to cut thermal noise.
 The materials in these are semiconductors with narrow band gaps.
 Incident IR photons can cause electronic excitations.
 In photoconductive detectors, the resistivity of the detector element is monitored.
 Photovoltaic detectors contain a p-n junction on which photoelectric current appears upon illumination.

 An infrared detector is hybridized by connecting it to a readout integrated circuit with indium bumps.
 This hybrid is known as a focal plane array.

 Detector materials

+The materials basis for infrared detection devices are narrow-gap semiconductors, including compounds and alloys of bismuth, antimony, indium, cadmium, selenium and others.